obiba/rock-doc/rest/rserver.rst

    :reqheader Authorization: As described in the :ref:`rest-auth` section
    :reqheader Accept: ``*/*``
    :resheader Content-Type: ``application/json``
-   :statuscode 200: Server is alive and functional
+   :statuscode 200: Server is alive and functional.
-   :statuscode 500: Server is alive but not functional
+   :statuscode 500: Server is alive but not functional.

 Start
 -----